No MOLLE, but sold on its modularity? This is the system which sparked the micro chest rig revolution.

 Luckily, Spiritus’ adjustment mechanism is free at the ends.

 The straps also exhibit horizontal mounting platforms, composed of webbing or elastic.
-These can be used to route hydration, for example.
+These can be used to route comms or hydration, for example.
 There’s also a loop field on the H-harness’ cross-strap.

 For me, the strap system is the most exciting part of the Full Kit so far; but, like tactical Lego, the really exciting stuff is only realised when you start locking stuff together.